darvein/darvein.github.io/content/posts/comfort-disconfort.md

 - No more social media.
 Only 10-15 minutes on sundays.
 - Hit the gym by 5AM.
 - 4-day martial arts training 3 hours every day.

+I like the new me, still there is room for more improvement.
+So far I'm proud of what I'm doing.